 Starbucks doesn’t reveal the exact blend of beans they use in their cold brew, except that they are Arabica beans from Latin America and Africa, probably medium-roasted.
 In coffee shops, the Narino cold brew features Colombian beans.
 They do disclose more about their brewing process: coarsely ground beans are immersed in water for 20 hours.

-If you prefer Starbucks cold brew and are trying to make something like it at home, try using a blend of Colombian or Guatemalan beans with some Ethiopian or Kenyan.
+If you prefer Starbucks cold brew and are trying to make something like it at home, try using a blend of Colombian or Guatemalan beans.

 Chameleon sells a popular line of cold brew concentrates and ready-to-drink products as well as cold-brew coffee pods.
 They rely mostly on Mexican, Central and South American beans and recommend a 16-hour brew time.
 They also use a gentle agitation during brewing that you could partially reproduce at home by lightly shaking or turning over your brewing container from time to time during immersion.
-Again, a coarse grind is best.
+Again, they use a coarse grind.

 Stumptown also makes a range of cold-brew products.
 As well as the usual blends of East African and South/Central American beans, they also produce some single origin products such as Ethiopia Guji.
 They aren’t too specific about their brewing time, except to say that it’s longer than 12 hours.